rgehrsitz/rex/scripts/durable-concurrency/README.md

 Every case verifies per-partition input/output order, exact output and write counts, final facts, empty pending and dead-letter queues, and ownership release.
-Fault cases additionally prove retry deduplication or real lease expiry, stale-owner fencing, and successor recovery while sibling partitions drain.
+Fault cases additionally prove retry deduplication or real lease expiry, stale-owner fencing, and, for multi-worker owner loss, successor recovery with post-fault sibling progress.
 Use `--race` for correctness only; race timings are not comparable.
 Use `--cpu-profile` with a narrow worker/scenario selection to retain Go profiles.